adamfowleruk/mljs/planning.md

   - Checkout XSLT upload and transform method
  - Nice to have: Widgets: Browse related Subjects in node diagram

-Targets for 1.0 (End of Oct 2013)
+Targets for 1.0 (End of Oct 2013) (Published early due to serious changes to V7 affecting functionality)
  - DONE Rework MLDBWEBTEST sample app so Dave Cassel can easily grab example controller for Roxy auto deployment
   - DONE rename page js files to be page-controller-action.js
   - DONE Move JS, CSS files to correct positions
   - DONE Update build scripts to take new locations in to account, including mljsme
   - DONE Rework layout files for Roxy for MLJS core including all widgets
- - mljsme.sh improvements
-  - Copy dependant files - 960 CSS folder, bootstrap-roxy.css, one-layout.less, mljs-one-layout.html.xqy, highcharts.js
  - DONE JS Health Check
   - DONE Perform Firebug comparison to check on speed of widgets
    - searchpage (170ms, 14.5ms in widgets)